Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 1. Tea Plantations and Factories in Sri Lanka

-Nuwara Eliya is known for its impressive, lush green tea plantations.
+Nuwara Eliya is known for its impressive, lush tea plantations.
 Stretching across the rolling hills, they go on for as far as the eye can see.
-In between, you’ll find tea factories and houses, like Bluefield Tea Factory or Heritance, that offer the best views across the fields.
-Here, you also have the chance to learn more about the tea-making process.
+In between, we visited a few tea factories and houses, like Bluefield Tea Factory and Heritance, with some of the best views.

 sri lanka nuwara eliya tea plantations

-At the factories, you’ll usually get a small tour around the property to learn how the tea-making process works.
-However, we recommend holding off from buying anything at the factory shops.
-The prices here are almost 300% of what they usually cost, so it’s worth waiting and buying tea in town instead.
+At the factories, we got a small tour around the property to learn about the tea-making process.
+However, we recommend holding off on buying anything at the factory shops.
+The prices here are almost 300% higher than usual, so it’s worth waiting and buying tea in town instead.

 Sri Lanka ebook